elbow-jason/vnum/README.md

 It provides:

-- An n-dimensional `Tensor` data structure
+- An n-dimensional `NdArray` data structure
 - sophisticated reduction, elementwise, and accumulation operations
 - data structures that can easily be passed to C libraries
 - powerful linear algebra routines backed by LAPACK and BLAS.